Drug Therapies

 These drugs affect how cancer cells grow and divide.
 They act in one of four ways:

-When the drug encourages the immune system to attack cancer cells, it is known as ‘immunotherapy’.
+When the drug encourages the body's own immune system to recognise and attack cancer cells, it is known as ‘immunotherapy’.